xuwei-k/scala-java-time/README.md

  - *Support for timezones:* The timezone information is read from a binary blob, which won't work in the browser.
    We will have a look at other projects like moment.js and decide whether we want to use the same format, or come up with our own.

-Have a look at the [issues](https://github.com/soc/scala-java-time/issues) to find something to work on!
+Have a look at the [issues](https://github.com/cquiroz/scala-java-time/issues) or [issues](https://github.com/soc/scala-java-time/issues) to find something to work on!
 Let us know if you need help!

 #### Plans